WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

    15. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .
 If nothing shows up after typing `ls`, then everything is fine.

 **Check that the Installation was Successful**

-   16. Run the program in Gnuradio:
+   16. *Restart your terminal window*.
+Run the program in Gnuradio:
          - In a terminal window type `gnuradio-companion`
          - Open the *spectrometer_w_cal.grc* program as follows: